 The firm is making a concerted effort to strengthen its industry position ahead of patent expirations by overhauling its R&D organization, including by building up its late-stage drug development pipeline through internal research and development, acquisitions, and collaborations.
 Through its MedImmune unit, it is also building up its R&D programs for new biologic medicines, which enjoy longer terms of patent protection.
 At the same time, AstraZeneca is streamlining the pipeline to concentrate on the most promising research areas by reducing the number of disease targets within its six core therapy areas (cardiovascular, gastrointestinal, infection, neuroscience, oncology, and respiratory/inflammation).
+For example, it announced plans to spin off its antibiotics division in early 2015.
 These efforts have resulted in the consolidation of some R&D facilities.
 AstraZeneca also outsourced some early stage research functions to Charles River Laboratories in 2012.

 While trials for a depression candidate under development with biotech firm Targacept were halted in 2012, AstraZeneca and Targacept continue to work on other neurological drugs together.
 Also in 2012 AstraZeneca formed a partnership with biotech firm Amgen to develop a portfolio of anti-inflammatory drugs.

 Mergers and Acquisitions